numenta/NAB/README.md

 to see all the options.

-##### Running non-Python3 detectors
+##### Running non-Python 3 detectors

-The NAB framework Python 3, and therefore can integrate Python 3 detectors.
+NAB is a Python 3 framework, and can only integrate Python 3 detectors.
 The following detectors must be run outside the NAB runtime and integrated for scoring in a later step.
 These detectors include:

     numenta (Python 2)
     numentaTM (Python 2)